What is the purpose of Orientation?

 Will I be able to meet with Financial Aid during Orientation?

 Yes.
-There are presentations on Financial Aid and Scholarships during Orientation.
+There are presentations on Financial Aid and Scholarships during First-Year Orientation and the Transfer Student Transition Sessions.
 In addition, you are welcome to stop by the Financial Aid Office and speak with a representative at the end of the orientation day.
 The Financial Aid Office is located in D Building, Room 200 (second level, above Enrollment and Student Payment Services).

 Yes, family members may attend First Year Orientation.
 Please be aware: